darkobits/formation/packages/formation/src/etc/config/README.md

 # Formation Configuration

-This module exports the `FormationConfigurator` and `registerControl` functions, both of which are part of the Formation package's public API.
+This module provides the `configure` and `registerControl` functions, both of which are part of the Formation package's public API.

-## `FormationConfigurator(opts: object) => void`
+## `configure(opts: object) => void`

 Configures global Formation behavior.

 **Note:** Formation components are registered during Angular's `run` phase.
-Therefore, the configurator may only be invoked prior to bootstrapping or during the `config` phase.
+Therefore, configuration must be done prioer to prior to bootstrapping or during the `config` phase.

 **Parameters:**